ku-cms/TrackerDAQ/README.md

 We are powering the RD53B chip in LDO mode with a constant voltage.
-We put the power cables on two power supply output channels (two pairs of red and black cables) with the red cables on positive ouputs and the black cables on negative outputs.
+We put the power cables on two power supply output channels (two pairs of red and black cables) with the red cables on positive outputs and the black cables on negative outputs.

 For the RD53B chip, we are using constant voltage mode with these settings on two output channels:
 - Voltage limit: 1.60 V - should measure about 1.60 V when output is on.